Sweden Country Commercial Guide

 Last published date:

-• There is a strong demand for the new, disruptive technologies that improve productivity and connectivity.
+• There is a strong demand for disruptive technologies that improve productivity and connectivity.
 This includes digitalization solutions and services that lower production costs and improve efficiency, as well as equipment and services within safety/security, including cybersecurity.

 ×